Kyle-912/VReference/Sprint1.md

 As a shopper I would like to be able to click a link to take me to directly buy the headset of my choice

 What issues your team planned to address:
+Getting organized and starting the project

 Which ones were successfully completed:
+None

 Which ones didn't and why:
+All, I was unable to make contact with my team